 Students desiring a minor must notify the department in which the minor is offered.
 Forms for declaring a minor are available in the Office of the Registrar (167 Knight Hall) or on the Registrar’s Web page.
-The department of the minor will assign an adviser.
+The department of the minor will assign an advisor.

-For a description of the minors in A&S, see department offices or Web sites.
+For a description of the minors in A&S, see department offices or Web sites

 Minors available in the College of Arts and Sciences include:

 Native American and Indigenous Studies

 Paleoenvironmental Studies (interdisciplinary)

 Beginning fall 2015, new university and college general education curricula, the 2015 University Studies Program (USP) and the 2015 A&S Core, were implemented.
 Refer to the USP section of this Catalog for details regarding University Studies requirements.